What is plaque?

 What causes plaque and why is it harmful?

 Plaque develops when foods that contain carbohydrates (sugars and starches), such as milk, soft drinks, raisins, cakes, or candy, are frequently left on the teeth.
 Bacteria that live in the mouth thrive on these foods and produce acids.
 Over a period of time, these acids destroy tooth enamel, resulting in tooth decay.
 Plaque can also develop on the tooth roots under the gum and cause breakdown of the bone supporting the tooth.

 How can plaque formation be prevented?

-- Brush your teeth at least twice a day with a soft, rounded-tip bristled toothbrush.
+- Brush your teeth at least twice a day, one of the two times for 2 minutes.
+Use a soft, rounded-tip bristled toothbrush, preferably electric.
 Pay particular attention to the space where the gums and teeth meet.
-Use a toothpaste that contains fluoride.
+Use toothpaste that contains fluoride.

 - Floss between teeth at least once a day to remove food particles and bacteria.

 - See your dentist or oral hygienist at least every 6 months for a check-up and teeth cleaning.